Piotr1215/cloudrumble/docs/cks_guide.md

 > [!NOTE] this requires nested virtualization (in case of running workloads on VMs) and can degrade performance.
 Some cloud providers do not support nested virtualization.

+### Containers isolation in Kubernetes

+- run a container with kata container runtime: `docker run --runtime kata -d nginx`
+- run a container with gVisor runtime: `docker run --runtime runsc -d nginx`

+1. Create runtime object
+2. use `runtimeClassName` on pod definition level to use the runtime

 ## Falco

 Project created by Sysdig and donated to CNCF.